MAJOR25DHRUV/Review1/Readme.md

 # Task-2
     - Print the largest prime number take an array as user input, find all the prime numbers in them and then print the largest prime number

+#Review-2

+#Date - 07-02-25

+#Task-1
+    -Sort the words in a sentence in descending lexicographical order
+#Task-2
+    -Print whole number without using loops